samuelssj123/shengjie.github.io/_pages/cv.md

 {% include base_path %}

 > <font face="Trebuchet MS">I come from a county under Qingdao, Shandong Province, where I completed my pre-university education.
-From county to city, I have developed a propensity for recognizing alternative views, and in doing so I have come to appreciate the importance of helping those less represented and underprivileged. </font>[^note](You can click the button at the end of each lines, but you may not open successfully because some of them include private information.
-If you are interested you can [email](mailto:sjs@mail.bnu.edu.cn) at me.)
+From county to city, I have developed a propensity for recognizing alternative views, and in doing so I have come to appreciate the importance of helping those less represented and underprivileged. </font>[^note]

+[^note]: You can click the button at the end of each lines, but you may not open successfully because some of them include private information.
+If you are interested you can [email](mailto:sjs@mail.bnu.edu.cn) at me.

 ## <font face="Comic Sans MS">Academic: Leading and Exceeding</font>
 Beijing Normal University [北京師範大學](https://www.bnu.edu.cn/)